 So if diets and dieting behaviors are the norm, why should you give them up?
 Here are ten compelling reasons to stop dieting forever:

-- here Diets don’t create long-lasting healthy habits.
+- Diets don’t create long-lasting healthy habits.
 Even if a diet you’ve been on has promoted some healthy changes that made you feel good, has any diet ever worked for you permanently?
 Most people jump on and off diets because diet rules trend toward unsustainable and unrealistic.
-When eating ultra-low carb gets to be too much, a carb binge ensues.
+When eating ultra-low-carb gets to be too much, a carb binge ensues.
 This leads to cycling between all or nothing instead of finding a lasting middle ground.

-- here Diets increase hunger and decrease metabolism.
+- Diets increase hunger and decrease metabolism.
 Each of us has a set point weight range that our bodies prefer to stay within.
-That’s right.
-Your body has a predetermined size.
+That’s right – your body has a predetermined size.
 If your weight dips below the set point your body has, your body will fight back by slowing your metabolism and sending your hunger into overdrive to try to get you back into your body’s preferred weight range.
 You may feel low in energy, lose your period or sex drive, feel irritable, or any other number of things as your body attempts to conserve energy.
 Further, if you’re someone who yo-yo diets, this experience may increase in intensity each time your weight goes up and back down, which can also drive your set point range up over time.

 - Diets make cravings and overeating worse.
 Because diets shift our focus to what we can’t have, our minds get fixated on those things and our cravings increase.
 It’s like if I were to say to you, “Don’t, under any circumstances, think about a pink elephant.”
 You would immediately think of a pink elephant.
-The same phenomenon happens when we place certain foods off limits.
-Eventually we give in and eat the “forbidden foods,” and we do so to excess because we know we are breaking a rule and we’re not sure when we’ll be able to have that food again.
+The same phenomenon happens when we place certain foods off-limits.
+Eventually, we give in and eat the “forbidden foods,” and we do so to excess because we know we are breaking a rule and we’re not sure when we’ll be able to have that food again.
 It’s this cycle that diet culture uses to convince us that we are “out of control” and “addicted” to certain foods, when in reality, our reaction to restriction is a normal physiological one.

 - Diets aren’t good for your mental health.
 So many diets claim to be about “health” but are actually harmful to both physical and mental health.
 Dieting often leads to a preoccupation with food and our bodies that can border on obsession.
 Dieters who “cheat” on their diets or “fail” are made to believe that they simply didn’t have enough willpower or self-control to stay the course.
 This mentality that the dieter is to blame instead of the diet leads to increased stress and other negative feelings such as guilt and shame.

 - Diets promote weight stigma.
 Weight stigma is discrimination or bias based on a person’s weight.
-Weight stigma is prevalent in our society, and diet culture has heavily influenced that.
+Weight stigma is prevalent in our society, and a culture of dieting has heavily influenced that.
 As a society, we shame and blame people in larger bodies in the name of “health” and morality.
 Diet culture promotes a single acceptable “look”, declaring that only thin bodies are healthy and worthy ones and if you are in a larger body and not pursuing thinness that you are automatically “unhealthy” (a far cry from the truth).
 This puts bodies in a false moral hierarchy and obscures the fact that all bodies deserve the same respect.

 - Diets can’t fix your life.
 So many of us believe that if we could just lose weight then __________.
 Then we could find a partner.
 Then we could get that promotion.
 Then we could wear that swimsuit.
 Then we could love ourselves.
 The problem is that none of those things have anything to do with food or weight loss, and as a result, the act of dieting and losing weight won’t help us get to the root of those issues.
 Dieting is so often used as an escape – a way to ignore what’s really going on and blame our bodies for our problems.
 But all that thinness will bring you is a thin body.
 You’ll still be left with all of the other stuff to figure out on the other side.